 access_token.
 Once the access_token expires, it needs to be renewed by using the

 Refresh tokens: The refresh token is required to renew the access token.

-The refresh token has the same lifetime as the user’s consent, which is 90 days, and maintains a fixed value.
+The refresh token has the same lifetime as the user’s consent, and maintains a fixed value.
 However, throughout this period, if the refresh token is not used for a 30 day period, it will expire.

 Therefore, it is important to ensure the refresh token is used at some point within any given 30 day period if you intend to access the user’s account information on an ongoing basis, otherwise the refresh token, and so the user’s consent, will have expired.
 In that case, the only way to proceed is ask the user to re-consent.

 Every time the refresh_token is being used to get a new access_token, its 30 days validity period would renew, until the expiration associated to the consent is reached.